 Taking certain other medications during your treatment with hydromorphone may increase the risk that you will experience serious, life-threatening side effects.
 Tell your doctor if you are taking or plan to take any of the following medications: antidepressants, other narcotic pain medications; medications for anxiety, nausea, or mental illness; muscle relaxants; sedatives; sleeping pills; or tranquilizers.
 Your doctor may need to change the doses of your medications and will monitor you carefully.

 Drinking alcohol, taking prescription or non-prescription medications that contain alcohol, or using street drugs during your treatment with hydromorphone increases the risk that you will experience serious, life-threatening side effects.
 Talk to your doctor about the risks of drinking alcohol or using street drugs during your treatment.

 Swallow the extended-release tablets whole.
 Do not split, chew, dissolve, or crush them.
 If you swallow broken, chewed, crushed, or dissolved tablets you may receive too much hydromorphone at once instead of receiving the medication slowly over time.
 This may cause serious breathing problems or death.

-If you are taking hydromorphone extended release tablets, your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin your treatment and each time you refill your prescription.
+If you are taking hydromorphone extended-release tablets, your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin your treatment and each time you fill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.